-- Help Us Find You – With the advent of Monster and CareerBuilder, finding a candidate is often as important as screening a candidate.
+- Help Us Find You – With Monster and CareerBuilder, finding a candidate is often as important as screening a candidate.
 Utilize technical terminology such as hardware, tools, and languages to ensure your resume is easily queried from resume job boards.

 - Paint a Picture – Once I find your resume, I quickly scan it to determine your responsibilities in relation to the technical terminology.
 Utilize descriptive action words such as “developed,” “implemented,” “mentored,” or “converted” to describe your previous responsibilities.